thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 ### Upload image

-You can upload your image in image file format (PNG, JPEG, GIF, etc.) and JSON format.
+You can upload your image in image file format (PNG, JPEG, GIF, etc.) and JSON file format.

-To upload your images in image file format, follow these steps:
+To upload your images in **image file format**, follow these steps:

 {% include images-gallery.html imageCollection="upload-image-1" showListImageTitles="true" %}

-To import your images in JSON file format, follow these steps:
+To import your images in **JSON file format**, follow these steps:

 {% include images-gallery.html imageCollection="upload-image-2" showListImageTitles="true" %}